KeyDB Performance: Switching from Redis to a Multi-Threaded Drop-in Alternative

 maxmemory 300M

-systemctl disable redis@amavis
+systemctl disable redis-server@amavis

-systemctl stop redis@amavis
+systemctl stop redis-server@amavis

 systemctl enable keydb-server@amavis